adumont/adumont.github.io/calculators.md

 ![](../assets/img/ti-sr-50/TI-SR-50.jpg)

 This unit was produced in the TI Almelo plant in Holland.
-The manufacturing date code "125" printed inside the calculator indicates it was produced in late March 1975.
+The manufacturing date code "155" printed inside the calculator indicates it was produced in April 1975.

-Powered with 3 external Ni-Mh AAA cells (1.2V) it is perfectly working.
+It is perfectly working when powered with 3 external Ni-Mh AAA cells (1.2V).
 Only issue is the On/Off switch being a bit loose and will need further inspection.

 The SR-50 belongs to the Texas Instruments Classic First Generation family.